It's all about choice

 We are always happy to correct a listing or remove it entirely if we have made a mistake and the information we have published is not accurate.

-• I'd like to suggest a business to list.
+I'd like to suggest a business to list.
 What do I need to do?

-We welcome suggestions for businesses we should list.
-Please check first that the business is not already listed (search our database pages which lists all businesses in alphabetical order or search using categories or keywords (eg hunt, shoot, or Boxing Day) using the search box on our homepage.
+Please check first that the business is not already listed: search our database pages which lists all businesses in alphabetical order or search using categories or keywords (eg hunt, shoot, or Boxing Day) using the search box on our homepage.

 If the business is not listed then please use our Send Info Contact form.

-We are being as careful as possible to be accurate and current, so we are asking supporters to send us specific details and proof/evidence from no earlier than 2023.
+We are being as careful as possible to be accurate and current, so we are asking supporters to send us specific details and proof/evidence from no earlier than December 2022.

 As we say, we are asking for proof or evidence.
 Please give as much as possible.
 Evidence might include: a link (or a screenshot) to text or images on the website of the business showing support for hunting with dogs or shooting birds or mammals; a link to an online advert in a hunting or shooting magazine; an eye-witness account backed up by images or video.